Time Zones in Kazakhstan

 what is the dialing code for Kazakhstan?

 The international dialing code for Kazakhstan is +7.
-If you are calling a business contact, hotel, freight office, or local partner in Kazakhstan from abroad, you would start the number with +7 before the national number.
+If you are calling a business, hotel, or local contact in Kazakhstan from abroad, start the number with +7 before the local number.